 | Support | Email (8×5) | Email (8×5) | Email + phone (8×5) |

 Maximum five agents.
 Email and web forms only.
 No chat, no messaging, no SLA tracking.
-For small B2B teams with manageable ticket volumes, this works.
-For an e-commerce business running serious customer service in 2026, the Starter is too limited.
+Works for small B2B teams with manageable ticket volumes.
+For an e-commerce shop running serious customer service in 2026, the Starter is too limited.

-And: 10 GB of storage sounds generous until you realize how fast email attachments and images in tickets eat through it.
+20 GB of storage sounds generous.
+Until you realize how fast email attachments and images in tickets eat through it.
 If your team regularly handles product photos or PDF invoices in support, you'll hit that ceiling within months.

-Chat and Telegram are included.
+Chat and Telegram come on board.
 Zammad claims their Smart Chat resolves inquiries up to 7× faster than classic email tickets.
-SLAs and a single-language knowledge base come standard.
+SLAs and a single-language knowledge base are included, plus custom roles and ticket objects.
 The agent limit sits at 35 — enough for most mid-sized teams.

 What's missing: WhatsApp and Facebook.
-You're paying triple the Starter price and still don't get the channel that a large share of end customers prefer for communication.
+You're paying more than double the Starter price and still don't get the channel a large share of customers prefer in many markets.

 This is where WhatsApp and Facebook get unlocked.
-Add Core Workflows, a multilingual knowledge base, and unlimited agents.
+Add Core Workflows, a multilingual knowledge base, GitHub/GitLab integration, and unlimited agents.
 Phone support from Zammad is also only available starting from this tier.

 Self-Hosting: License-Free Doesn't Mean Cost-Free

-Zammad is open source.
-You can download the Community Edition and run it on your own servers without paying Zammad a cent.
+Zammad is open source under the GNU AGPLv3 license.
+You can download the Community Edition and run it on your own servers without paying Zammad GmbH a cent.
 The software is free.
-Everything around it is not.
+Everything around it isn't.

 | Item | Estimated cost/month |